dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 When a CommandButton is clicked, it executes an event-handler procedure with

-a name that consists of the CommandButton’s name, an underscore, and the word
+a name that consists of the CommandButton's name, an underscore, and the word

 Click.
 For example, if a CommandButton is named MyButton, clicking it executes